davism02/Data-Analyst-Project-3/README.md

 Excel

 ## DATA SET:
-This data set is taken from Kaggle where and it is Scrapped from GlassDoor platform which is famous for it employment service and data has these features
+This data set is taken from Kaggle where and it is Scrapped from GlassDoor platform which is famous for it employment service.
+There are 2253 jobs and 15 job positn fields in the dataset.
+The data has these features
 * Job Title
 * Salary Estimate
 * Job Description